 It’s the act of monitoring social media for conversations that take place surrounding trends, products and services.
 But what exactly are the benefits of social listening?
 We take a closer look.

 A Wider Audience

-Whether you use keyword searches, hashtags or a specific tool, identifying conversations about specific topics allows you to identify and connect with audiences that are likely to be interested in what you have to say.
+Whether you use keyword searches, hashtags or a specific tool, identifying conversations about specific topics allows you to identify and connect with audiences that are likely to be have interest in what you are saying.
 This is particularly effective when promoting new products, communicating about services or drawing attention to events.

 Social media users are constantly sharing information about their favorite places, products and people.
 So from tweet chats to LinkedIn groups, getting involved in relevant conversations allows you to obtain valuable insights into how consumers make purchasing decisions and what influences their choices.
 This in turn enables you to refine your own social media communication strategy – not least when it comes to social selling – by engaging audiences with content you know will resonate with them.